HBCSD Corruption

 Pam Daly incorrectly names architect Norman Foote Marsh of Marsh,

-Smith, Powell architects as the architectural team that reconstruction
+Smith, Powell architects as the architectural team that reconstructed

 CORRECT INFORMATION: Neither Norman Foote March nor David D.